codeonlyjs/website/content/guide/templateTransitions.md

 1. Before the element is switched to the entered state, the `tx-active`, `tx-entering`, `tx-enter-start` and `tx-out` classes are added.
-2. The element is "entered" - ie: added to the DOM, shown etc...
+2. The element is "entered" - ie: the DOM is mutated.
 3. One frame later the `tx-enter-start` and `tx-out` classes are removed and the `tx-enter-end` and `tx-in` classes are added
-4. The elements and all their child elements are monitored for animations and transitions and once all have finished all the transition classes are removed (ie: `tx-active`, `tx-entering`, `tx-enter-end` and `tx-in`).
+4. The elements and all their child elements are monitored for animations and transitions and once all have finished the transition classes are removed (ie: `tx-active`, `tx-entering`, `tx-enter-end` and `tx-in`).

 The inverse happens for a leaving element: